halekii/TrackerJack-Tutorial/docs/source/installation.rst

 ----------------------------

 #.
 Add **TrackerJack_AE.jsxbin** to your ScriptUI Panels folder (After Effects > Scripts > ScriptUI Panels)
 #.
+Authenticate with your Admin password if necessary.
+#.
 Open After Effects and Select the **TrackerJack_AE.jsxbin** option in the Windows Menu command.
 #.
 Drag the TrackerJack Panel to your desired location in the UI.